bimdata/documentation-old/doc_sphinx/viewer/get_your_model_into_the_viewer.rst

     <script type="text/javascript" src="https://unpkg.com/@bimdata/bimdata-api-client/dist/javascript-api-client.min.js"><!-- API call --></script>

-What info do you will need?
+What info do you will get?
 =================================

-The following informations will be needed:
+The following informations will be obtained:

  * cloud ID, project ID and IFC ID
  * the Access Token as a string